Kleros: Ethereum smart contracts meet ancient Greek legal democracy

 Blockchain-backed dispute resolution has reached a more practical phase now and we see its power focused on places where basically no lawyer would go.
 An example of this might be a dispute over a relatively small amount of money paid in some online context and involving two parties in different parts of the world.

 Ethereum based Kleros borrows from the way the ancient Greeks resolved disputes in a democratic manner, and adds game theoretical incentives via a blockchain token.
+For anyone who is unclear, smart contracts are executable programs run on top of an immutable distributed database whose inputs and outputs are maintained consistently by a consensus protocol.

 Ancient Greek society used an allotment machine called the Kleroterion (from which Kleros takes its name) to allocate citizens for jury service.
 A small bronze plate called pinakion was used to identify a citizen of a city, and which tribe they were from.
 This plate was randomly aligned with marbles dropped into the machine in a kind of roulette to decide who was to take part in jury duty that day.